-- 2. Press and hold the compass button for approximately two seconds. - 3.
-Press the STEP button until "Compass Variance" message, and the last variance zone number, displays in the EVIC. - 4.
-Press and release the STEP button until the proper variance zone is selected, according to the map. - 5.
-Press and release the compass button to exit.
+- 3. Press the DOWN button until the "Compass Variance" message is displayed in the EVIC, then press the SELECT button.
+The last variance zone number displays in the EVIC. - 4.
+Press and release the SELECT button until the proper variance zone is selected, according to the map. - 5.
+Press and release the RETURN button to exit.

-Personal Settings (Customer-Programmable Features)
+Customer-Programmable Features (System Setup)

 Personal Settings allows you to set and recall features when the transmission is in PARK.
-If the transmission is out of PARK or the vehicle begins moving, a warning message PERSONAL SETTING NOT AVAILABLE, followed in three seconds by, VEHICLE NOT IN PARK.
+If the transmission is out of PARK or the vehicle begins moving, a warning message SYSTEM SETUP NOT AVAILABLE VEHICLE NOT IN PARK displays when you try to select "System Setup" from the main menu.